TamasNeumer/Ph03nix-InterviewPrep/Java/Hibernate/Hibernate.md

 - Table-per-class is the least effective when it comes to polymorphic queries or associations.
 If each subclass is stored in a separate database table, the `@MappedSuperclass` Domain Model inheritance is often a better alternative anyway.

 ## Mapping Relationships

+### Unidirectional vs Bidirectional relatipnship

+- In the unidirectional case only one of the entities has a reference to the other side.
+    ```java
+    public class User {
+        private int     id;
+        private String  name;
+        @ManyToOne
+        @JoinColumn(
+                name = "groupId")
+        private Group   group;
+    }

+    public class Group {
+        private int     id;
+        private String  name;
+    }
+    ```
+- In the bidirectional case both classes have a reference to each other.
+    ```java
+    public class User {
+        private int     id;
+        private String  name;
+        @ManyToOne
+        @JoinColumn(
+                name = "groupId")
+        private Group   group;
+    }
+    public class Group {
+        private int         id;
+        private String      name;
+        @OneToMany(mappedBy="group")
+        private List<User>  users;
+    }
+    ```
+- Note that navigational access is not always good, especially for "one-to-very-many" and "many-to-very-many" relationships.
+Imagine a `Group` that contains thousands of `User`s:
+  - How would you access them?
+With so many Users, you usually need to apply some filtering and/or pagination, so that you need to execute a query anyway.
+  - How would you add new `User`s to the `Group`?
+Fortunately, Hibernate looks at the owning side of relationship when persisting it, so you can only set `User.group`.
+However, if you want to keep objects in memory consistent, you also need to add `User` to `Group.users`.
+But it would make Hibernate to fetch all elements of `Group.users` from the database! **This has a performance impact, if you have a lot of Users assigned to a Group!**
+- **CONCLUSION: Always consider if you really need the bidirectional association! (aka. if you really need to access the other entity from the given object.**

 ### @ManyToOne